Research Interest Exploration Program

 Target Student: Students in 11th grade or below

-Starts on the third week of April, June and September.
+Generally starts on the third week of April, June ,and September.

 Tuition: $800